geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Now fate propitious speed thy suit!" he said; 190

-" Why is that eye deprest with sudden fear ?
+" Why is that eye deprest with sudden fear?

 " My presence will but mar thy fortunes here;